Wish you were voting - Jewish Telegraphic Agency

 Melton-Meaux pushed back on Twitter with a critique of the poll.
 Left out of his takedown was the obvious question of why he’s not publishing his own internals.

-Melton-Meaux told Jewish Insider that he was attracting pro-Israel support because Omar had wounded the Jewish community with some of her past comments.
+Melton-Meaux said in a campaign FAQ first reported by Jewish Insider that he was attracting pro-Israel support because Omar had wounded the Jewish community with some of her past comments.
 (She has apologized for some, but not all of her comments suggesting that pro-Israel influence in American politics was somehow untoward.)
 He also said that the money would not influence how he voted on Israel, and that he would oppose Israeli Prime Minister Benjamin Netanyahu’s plans to annex parts of the West Bank.

 There’s been a lot of talk about the deliberately obscure outfits working for Melton-Meaux; Jacobin reports here.
 Their low profile is no surprise: Democratic Party leaders have said that they will freeze out anyone who works for a primary challenger.
 (Speaker Nancy Pelosi has endorsed Omar.)